henkelmax/server-resourcepack-checker/readme.md

 # Server Resource Pack Checker

-This mod doesn't load server resource packs if the same resource pack is already loaded.
+This client side Fabric mod skips loading server resource packs if the client already has it.

+This avoids the annoying Mojang loading bar when joining and leaving servers.

+It does this by comparing the file hashes of the resource pack.